openpnp/openpnp/Duet3D-Openpnp-Example.md

 Second step is to add and configure the "Actuators" within Openpnp.
 Actuators are essentially the inputs and outputs already configured on the 6HC within the config.g file.
 These are added as the axis's were via the 'Machine Setup' tab.
 Once added, actuators behavior is configured via GCode Settings tab.

 ### Example Actuator Gcode driver example
 As an example we will look at the Actuator, 'N1VAC'.
-N1VAC is a user defined Openpn actuator comprised of two elements, A binary controlled valve to control vacuum to nozzle 1 and vacuum sensor the read the actual vacuum of nozzle 1.
+N1VAC is a user defined Openpnp actuator comprised of two elements, A binary controlled valve to control vacuum to nozzle 1 and vacuum sensor the read the actual vacuum of nozzle 1.
 Referring to the Duet config.g file we are using P5 for the valve and S0 for the sensor.

 ```
 //Within our config.g file